How to Keep Your Poinsettia Vibrant This Holiday Season—and All Year Long

 Fall: making a Poinsettia rebloom

-If you were growing your Poinsettia outdoors, in many climates, it’s time to bring it back in around September.
+Bring your Poinsettia back inside (if it was outside all summer) around September.
 Put it in a sunny window for now.
 You can continue to water as usual, but it’s time to start tapering off the fertilizer schedule.

 If you want to see the plant bloom and color up well for the upcoming holiday season, you’ll have to start giving it some help around October.